Social Security (Old-Age, Survivors, and Disability Insurance) Program Description and Legislative History

 The actual years used in the computation (the computation years) are the years of highest indexed earnings after 1950, including any years before age 22 or after age 61 as well as the year of disability or death.
 AIME is calculated as the sum of indexed earnings in the computation period, divided by the number of months in that period.Table 2.A10 provides a historical outline of provisions related to AIME and AMW and describes variations in the number of dropout years.

 - Computing the PIA.
-The computation involves several steps.
-The first step uses a formula that is weighted to provide a higher PIA-to-AIME ratio for workers with comparatively low earnings.
+The formula used to compute the PIA from AIME is weighted to provide a higher PIA-to-AIME ratio for workers with comparatively low earnings.
 The formula applies declining percentage conversion rates to three AIME brackets.
-For workers who reach age 62, become disabled, or die in 2020, the result of the formula is the sum of
+For workers who reach age 62, become disabled, or die in 2019, the formula provides a PIA equal to the sum of

-This computation is then increased by cost-of-living adjustments (COLAs) beginning with the payment for December of the first year of eligibility, which the beneficiary receives in January of the following year.
-The COLA for 2020 took effect in December 2019.Table 2.A11 shows the PIA formula and first applicable COLA for workers first eligible in 1979 or later.
+The PIA is increased by cost-of-living adjustments (COLAs) beginning with the payment for December of the first year of eligibility, which the beneficiary receives in January of the following year.
+The COLA for 2019 took effect in December 2018.Table 2.A11 shows the PIA formula and first applicable COLA for workers first eligible in 1979 or later.

 The dollar amounts defining the AIME brackets are referred to as bend points.
-Bend points (shown in Table 2.A11) are updated automatically each year in proportion to increases in the national average wage level.
+These bend points (as described in Table 2.A11) are updated automatically each year in proportion to increases in the national average wage level.
 This automatic adjustment ensures that benefit levels for successive generations of eligible workers will keep up with rising earnings levels, thereby assuring consistent rates of earnings replacement from one generation of beneficiaries to the next.

-The bend points applicable to a worker depend on the year of eligibility (or death) rather than on the year benefits are first received.
+The PIA formula applicable to a worker depends on the year of eligibility (or death) rather than on the year benefits are first received.
 The year of eligibility for retirement benefits is the year the worker attains age 62.
-Thus, the formula for workers born in 1957 uses the 2019 bend points and the result is increased by annual COLAs beginning with the one taking effect in December 2019.
-Subsequent recomputations of the worker's benefit, including additional earnings not originally considered, delayed retirement credits, or additional COLA increases, all refer to the computation of the formula that originally applied on the basis of the year of eligibility.
-The FRA for workers born in 1957 is 66 years and 6 months.
+For workers born in 1956, the 2018 formula is used and the PIA is increased by COLAs beginning with the one taking effect in December 2018.
+Subsequent recomputations of the worker's benefit, including additional earnings not originally considered, delayed retirement credits, or additional COLA increases, all refer to the basic computation that originally applied on the basis of the year of eligibility.
+The FRA for workers born in 1956 is 66 years and 4 months.

 A cost-of-living increase in benefits generally is established each year if the Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W), prepared by the Department of Labor, indicates an increase of at least 0.1 percent (after rounding) between two specified quarters.
 The arithmetical mean of the CPI-W for July, August, and September in the year of determination is compared with the arithmetical mean of the CPI-W for the later of (a) July, August, and September in the year in which the last effective cost-of-living increase was established or (b) the 3 months of the calendar quarter in which the effective month of the last general benefit increase occurred.
 The percentage increase in the CPI-W, rounded to the nearest 0.1 percent, represents the size of the increase in benefits, effective in December of the year in which the determination is made.